 The symptoms of fibromyalgia are dominated by pain.
 These are intense muscular pains that mainly affect symmetrical areas of muscle close to the spine: neck, shoulders, interscapular region (between the shoulders), shoulder blades, lower back and hips.

 The pain may also affect the knees, soles of the feet, buttocks and hands, which may also appear to be swollen.
-Fibromyalgia patients generally complain about “hurting everywhere”.
+Fibromyalgia patients generally mention symptoms as “hurting everywhere”.

 This pain varies depending on the time of day, stress levels and physical activity, and is accompanied by stiffness in the morning.
 It is associated with widespread stiffness and is characterised by specific areas of pain and tenderness.
 How fibromyalgia patients describe their pain differs from person to person, from dull to piercing, burning, stabbing, tingling or numbness in the muscles.
 It may also develop from one type of pain to another and move from one area to another, or progressively spread around the body.
 Fibromyalgia can be distressing, to the point of impeding the patient’s ability to perform daily activities.